drewburr/3D_Pinball_Game/guide.md

   - Light all 3 Right Hazard Target Lights
   - Light all 3 Left Hazard Target Lights

+Additional changes are recorded in this GitHub repository

 XVIII.
 End of Guide